IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mweb_support_ltcsuite_funding_campaign/mweb_support_ltcsuite_funding_campaign.md

 ---
 title: 'MWEB Support in ltcsuite Funding Campaign'
-summary: 'Join us in supporting the integration of MimbleWimble in ltcsuite for fungible Litecoin functionality and as a reference implementation for MWEB light client mode.'
+summary: 'Join us in supporting the integration of Mimblewimble in ltcsuite for fungible Litecoin functionality and as a reference implementation for MWEB light client mode.'
 socialSummary: 'Contribute to the MWEB Support in ltcsuite Funding Campaign and be a part of shaping the future of Litecoin development.
 This implementation will serve as a reference for MWEB light client support.'
 coverImage: '/static/images/projects/MWEB_ltcsuite.png'
 type: 'Project'